 - (i) Total company margin is defined as total segment income as a percentage of total revenue.
-See note 25. - (ii) For 2022, the pre-tax discount rate by CGU is as follows: Capital Equipment CGU 18%; A&D CGU 15%; and PCI CGU 18%. - (iii) Commencing in 2022, our Atrenne CGU merged into our A&D CGU, and is no longer a separate CGU.
-As a result, our 2022 Annual Impairment Assessment for our A&D CGU includes our Atrenne business.
+See note 25. - (ii) For 2023, the pre-tax discount rate by CGU is as follows: Capital Equipment CGU 18%; A&D CGU 15%; and PCI CGU 17%. - (iii) Commencing in 2022, our Atrenne CGU merged into our A&D CGU, and is no longer a separate CGU.
+As a result, our 2022 and 2023 Annual Impairment Assessments for our A&D CGU include our Atrenne business.

 Future growth in revenue and margins for these CGUs is supported by new business awarded recently, customer forecasts, assumptions for additional future program wins based on our current revenue pipeline, margin improvements based on restructuring actions implemented and external industry outlooks.
-Assumptions for our 2022 Annual Impairment Assessment for all of our CGUs reflect market interest rate increases in 2022.
-In addition, assumptions for our 2022 Annual Impairment Assessment for: (i) our Capital Equipment CGU include an expected market demand decrease in the near term and risks related to increased global trade regulations, but strong business growth over the long term; (ii) our A&D CGU reflect industry expectations for a recovery of demand as we continue to recover from the negative impact of COVID-19; and (iii) our PCI CGU include expected synergies as we continue to integrate PCI into our other businesses.
+Assumptions for our 2023 Annual Impairment Assessment for: (i) our Capital Equipment CGU include expected stabilization of market demand in the near term with strong business growth over the long term; (ii) our A&D CGU include expected demand increases in line with industry expectations; and (iii) our PCI CGU include expected benefits from our continued execution of various synergistic programs.